quisethecoder/quisethecoder/README.md

 Hello, I'm Marquise 👋

-I'm a Web Developer!!
+I'm a Software Engineer!!

-🌱 I’m currently working on more projects in the MERN stack to add to my repository.
+🌱 I’m currently working on learning Java.

-👯 I’m looking to collaborate with others on Reactjs and JavaScript.
+👯 I’m looking to collaborate with others to build Full Stack projects.

-🥅 2024 Goals: Continuing my growth as a Full Stack Engineer.
+🥅 2025 Goals: Continuing my growth as a Software Engineer.

-🤔 I’m looking forward to working with others and making beautiful projects.

 ⚡ Fun fact: I love sports and cooking.